Best Open Back Headphones: Top 15 Options in 2018

 Let's take a closer look:

-The dual headband design with the wide padding makes these one of the more comfortable headphones you'll wear.
-The earcups are larg enough to fit most ears.
+- Comfort: The dual headband design with the wide padding makes these one of the more comfortable headphones you'll wear.
+The earcups are large enough to fit most ears.
 These are semi-open headphones so they're not as open or breathable as fully open-back headphones.

 On the whole, the AKG K240s are iconic headphones that look decidedly retro and boast a proven, balanced sound profile.
 There are better sounding alternatives on the market (even from AKG's own stable), but for this price, the K240s are impossible to beat.